pdsam/feup-lpoo/README.md

 > How can someone install the game in their computer.

+Make sure to have Java 8 installed.

 ### Linux

 1. Navigate into the code folder
-2. Run "./gradlew run --args <view>" where <view> can be "lanterna" or "swing".
+2. Run "./gradlew run --args [view]" where [view] can be "lanterna" or "swing".

 ### Windows

 1. Navigate into the code directory
-2. Open a command line in that folder and run
+2. Open a command line in that folder and run "gradlew.bat run --args [view]" where [view] can be "lanterna" or "swing".